-At Birdline, we go to great lengths to pre-qualify all prospective fosters, adopters/guardians.
+At Birdline, we go to great lengths to pre-qualify all prospective fosters and adopters.
 We make sure they are aware of what they are getting into, and make sure the entire family is on board with the decision.
 We provide education and training support as well.
 If for some reason the bird cannot stay at his new home, we request that Birdline is contacted prior to any other placement.

 Adoptable birds have been with Birdline from 0 – 10 years – we have extensive experience with every bird and will list the required homes for each one based on that experience and history (if known).

-NOTE – ALL birds in any prospective new home MUST have been seen by an Avian Vet.
+NOTE – ALL potential foster homes and adoptive homes with existing parrots MUST provide proof of veterinary care for their existing birds.
 We take the health of all birds very seriously and due to the nature of some avian diseases – we will not risk the health of the bird visiting and possibly bringing back a virus that could be deadly to the rest of the flock.
-ALL Birdline birds have a strict medical protocol and do not go into foster and/or new homes without a full examinations with our Avian Vets.
+ALL Birdline birds have a strict medical protocol and do not go into foster and/or new homes without full examinations with our Avian Vets.